Profitbase/Episode-Docs/articles/flow/actions/onedrive/read-file-from-onedrive-as-stream.md

 ## Returns

 A [Stream](https://learn.microsoft.com/en-us/dotnet/api/system.io.stream) that provides access to the contents of the file.
-Use the stream as input to other actions, for example the [Get DataReader](../excel/get-datareader.md) if you are fetching an Excel-file from OneDrive.
+Use the stream as input to other actions, for example the [Get DataReader for Excel sheet](../excel/get-datareader-for-excel-sheet.md) if you are fetching an Excel-file from OneDrive.

 > [!NOTE]
 > When you want to read a file in OneDrive, you need to provide the `path` to the file, not the name.
 When using a [OneDriveItem](./api-reference/onedrive-item.md) as input, select the `Path` property like shown below.
-> [OneDriveItems](./api-reference/onedrive-item.md) are returned from the [Foreach file](foreach-file.md) and [Get files in folder](get-files-in-folder.md) actions.
+> [OneDriveItems](./api-reference/onedrive-item.md) are returned from the [Foreach file in OneDrive](foreach-file-in-onedrive.md) and [Get files in OneDrive](get-files-in-onedrive.md) actions.

 ![img](../../../../images/flow/onedrive-read-file-as-stream-select-file.png)